BayesLIM/emupy/README.md

 Code Repo : https://github.com/nkern/emupy

 ### About
-**emupy** is a generalized Python implementation of the emulator algorithm detailed in Kern et al. 2017.
+**emupy** is a generalized Python implementation of the emulator algorithm detailed in Kern et al. 2017, and includes methods for Principcal Component Analysis (PCA) and Gaussian Process Regression

 ### Dependencies
 - numpy >= 1.10.4